 will retrace their steps back along the coastline, continue past the Boardwalk and onto the West Cliff path.
 The course travels to historic Wilder Ranch State Park where runners complete a picturesque bluff trail loop before their return to West Cliff and the finish near the Santa Cruz Municipal Wharf on Cowell’s Beach.

 The race begins promptly at 7:00 am.
-The marathon and half marathon events begin together.
+The marathon, half marathon and relay events begin together.

 The course is managed at a 6 hour time limit.
 Runners must maintain a 13:45 minute per mile pace as the course is picked up on a mile by mile rolling basis.